 "Of courase not!" she almost yelled.
 "Did Rhonda say that?"

 "No," said Bobby.
 "It's just that you were so obviously not interested in sex ... and you said it wasn't me ... so I thought maybe you just weren't interested in men.
 It's fine with me if that's true."

-"Well it's NOT true!" she said.
+"Well it's not true!" she said.

-"OK, then," he said.
+"Okay, then," he said.
 "I just like you and I don't like seeing you all upset like this."

 "You just called me a lesbian!" she said.
 "Why wouldn't I be upset?"

 "You were upset before that, Janet," he sighed.
 "You want to go get a burger or something?"

 "What does that have to do with the price of tea in China?" he asked.

 "Where would we get a burger this time of night?" she asked.